 The Company classifies and measures its financial assets that are debt instruments at amortized cost.
-Debt instruments are those instruments that meet the definition of a financial liability from the issuer's perspective, such as cash and cash equivalents, working capital finance, statutory deposit and other financial receivables.
+Debt instruments are those instruments that meet the definition of a financial liability from the issuer's perspective, such as working capital finance, statutory deposit and other financial receivables.